gbingersoll/sciengdox/example/example.md

 In general, a code block with the `.python` flag will be executed unless it also includes the `.noexec` flag.
 If the `.echo` flag is included, the block and the results will be included in the document.
+Including the `.number-lines` flag will add line numbers to the code block, and you can also include e.g.
+`startFrom="12"` (note no leading `.`) to set the starting number for the listing.

 @Lst:continued_python continues from the previous one, so variables stay defined.
 This code block also includes the `.repl` flag which simulates an